AKSHAAYVARDHAN/SR-FLIPFLOP-USING-CASE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=S+R′Q(t)Q(t+1)=S+R′Q(t)

 **Procedure**
 /* write all the steps invloved */
+1.Type the program in Quartus software.
+2.Compile and run the program.
+3.Generatethe RTL schematic and save the logic diagram.
+4.Create nodes for inputs and outputs togenerate the timing diagram.
+5.For different input combinations generatethe timing diagram.

 **PROGRAM**
 ![image](https://github.com/user-attachments/assets/f3bc47c6-c16d-491a-97d1-80d8cd9b6c9e)